APPENDIX B Understanding Your Network

 Figure B.4 - Router connection and one network adapter

-If your broadband connection to the Internet uses a router device and a PPPoE connection, you must configure the PPPoE settings on your router, even if the device supports the UPnP framework.
+- If your broadband connection to the Internet uses a router device and a PPPoE connection, you must configure the PPPoE settings on your router, even if the device supports the UPnP architecture.

 If your computer has two network adapters, it is the default gateway to the Internet, as shown in Figure B.5.
 In this configuration you can use the firewall provided with Windows Small Business Server 2003 to secure your local network.
 However, if you already have a device on the network that provides firewall services, you will have to either disable the service or manually configure the necessary firewall settings on the device.

 Figure B.5 - Router connection and two network adapters